raph-amiard/cours-ada-epita/cours.md

 end loop;
 ```

-## Quizz 2: Is there a compilation error ?
+## Quizz 2: Is there a compilation error?

 ```ada
 for I in reverse 1 ..
 10 loop